sirthegamercoder/Funker-Optimizer/README.md

 13. Enter the percentage number (Without %)
 > [!CAUTION]
-> DO NOT ENTER A PERCENTAGE NUMBER OF MORE THAN 50 THIS HAS BEEN EXPLAINED IN `ReadMe.txt` on `art` folder
+> DO NOT ENTER A PERCENTAGE NUMBER OF MORE THAN 50

 14. Click on image file and save it
 > [!TIP]